 - 5 garlic cloves, peeled

-- 4 tbsp finely chopped chipotles in adobo sauce*
+- 4 tablespoon finely chopped chipotles in adobo sauce*

 - 1 cup chicken stock

-- 2 tbsp adobo sauce from canned chipotles in adobo sauce
+- 2 tablespoon adobo sauce from canned chipotles in adobo sauce

 - ciabatta buns or brioche buns, for sandwiches